apache/cloudstack-documentation/source/adminguide/host_and_storage_tags.rst

 .. _strict-host-tags:
 Strict Host Tags
 -----------------
-During certain operations, like changing compute offering, and starting or live migrating an instance to a specific host, CloudStack will ignore the host tags, which can lead to issues where a instance starts on an undesired host.
+During certain operations, such as changing the compute offering or starting or live migrating an instance to a specific host, CloudStack may ignore the host tags.
+This behavior is intentional and is designed to provide flexibility in resource allocation.
+However, in some cases, this can lead to instances being deployed on undesired hosts.

-To avoid a mismatch of tags, tags which must always match during any operation can be defined in `vm.strict.host.tags`.
-If the tags which doesn't match are also part of `vm.strict.host.tags`, the operation will fail.
+To address this, CloudStack introduces an add-on feature that allows administrators to enforce tag checks during these operations.
+By specifying the required tags in the global configuration `vm.strict.host.tags`, CloudStack will ensure that the specified tags must match during the operations.
+If any of the specified tags do not match, the operation will fail.

 If `resource.limit.host.tags` are defined and `vm.strict.resource.limit.host.tag.check` is set to true, the tags defined in